Kasai Shrine: Tokugawa ieyasu no mikoto

 At the beginning of the Edo period, Tokugawa Ieyasu came to Kasai shrine to see the old regional puppet theater.
 He was astonished by the performance, so in 1591 he gave Kasai shrine a red seal as a certification to make people try harder.
 Because of this episode, Tokugawa Ieyasu is also enshrined as one of the deities in Kasai shrine.
 People nowadays worship him as a symbol of success in business, achieving goals.

 Matsuribayashi

 It is said that Kasai shrine is the origin of Matsuribayashi.
 It is an old regional Japanese band that started in Edo Period in the eastern part of Edo.
 During the Kyouhou Period, one of the Shinto priests of Kasai shrine, named Nose Tamaki, taught classical verses with tunes to young people.
 That was the very start of Matsuribayashi.
 Later, it happened to be called Kasaibayashi and became very popular in the Kantō region and other areas.

 After World War II, the Kasaibayashi Preservation Association was founded by some volunteers and it became an Intangible Cultural Treasure.
 Kasaibayashi is still played by people and once a month they practice at Kasai shrine.

-Twice a year, at the time of Tori no ichi (in November) and Reitaisai (a big festival in September), they play the music in front of people at the old building (Kaguraden) in Kasai shrine.
+Twice a year, at the time of Tori no ichi (in November) and Reitaisai (in September), they play the music in front of people at the old building (Kaguraden) in Kasai shrine.